larsl2005/gd-ancient-level-finder/README.md

 TODO:
-make it support 1.9 private servers (DONE, COMING IN NEW UPDATE) make it so you can hide the debug output. make the code and comments not a pain in the ass todo.
+make it support 1.9 private servers (DONE, COMING IN NEW UPDATE). make it so you can hide the debug output. make a cooldown option the sevrer doesnt block your connection. make the code and comments not a pain in the ass todo.

 ADITIONAL NOTES: